zhui803/github.io/README.md

 Clicking on a country summons a line graph that tracks the female employment trends for that country from 1960 to 2021.
 Feedback Integration

-Constructive feedback from HW 4 - Scrollytelling has been integrated, ensuring that visual elements reset appropriately when navigating between verses and that transitions are seamless.
+Constructive feedback from HW 4 - Scrollytelling from Thomas has been integrated, ensuring that visual elements reset appropriately when navigating between verses and that transitions are seamless.

 **Optimal Viewing Guidelines**